groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/link-annotations/groupdocs-annotation-java-link-annotations/_index.md

 </dependencies>
 ```

-**Pro Tip**: Always check for the latest version on the GroupDocs website to ensure you're getting the newest features and bug fixes.
+**Pro Tip:** Check the GroupDocs website for the latest version before you start.

 ### Getting Your License

-You can start with a free trial by downloading from the [GroupDocs website](https://releases.groupdocs.com/annotation/java/).
-The trial version is perfect for development and testing, but you'll want a full license for production use.
+You can start with a free trial by downloading it from the [GroupDocs website](https://releases.groupdocs.com/annotation/java/).
+The trial is perfect for development, but a full license is required for production use.

-## Core Implementation: Step-by-Step Guide
+## Core Implementation: Step‑by‑Step Guide

-Now for the fun part – let's build something that actually works!
-We'll break this down into two main components that you'll use in virtually every annotation project.

 ### Step 1: Initialize the Annotator Object

-Think of the Annotator as your document's control center.
-It's the object that handles all interactions with your document file.

-#### The Basic Setup
+The `Annotator` is the central hub that lets you read and modify a document.

 ```java
 import com.groupdocs.annotation.Annotator;